 In these spaces you can appreciate how the occupation of our ancestors took place.
 In some, represented by more abstract graphics, that is, paintings that do not concern images of animals, humans or nature.

 In others we can already see paintings with human and animal figures.

 The paintings vary in size, ranging from small to larger, all with reddish tones.

-Open on Saturdays, Sundays and holidays.
+It is open on Saturdays, Sundays and public holidays.

-6. Buritizinho farm
+6. Sítio Buritizinho